vmencik/m101j-hw2-3/README.md

 	> play run 8082

 Then run the validation script in a different terminal.
-If implemented the required features correctly, the script will provide a validation code that you will need for the assignment's submission form.
+If you implemented the required features correctly, the script will provide a validation code that you will need for the assignment's submission form.

 Side note